rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

 description:

 content_markdown: |-
-  TQL queries can be based on a single node or multiple nodes where you need to include relationships to get data from multiple nodes.
+  TQL queries can be based on a single node or multiple nodes where you need to include relationships to get data from multiple nodes in one  query.
 For many TQL queries, you have to use relationships to query several Technopedia nodes.
 Relationships might seem complex but their function is mainly to connect nodes. <br>
   <br>
   Because TQL is a declarative query language, you can build your query with multiple nodes, relationships, attributes,and add multiple conditions to refine your query.<br>